jaysee260/articles/README.md

 #### For development
 `npm run dev`

 This will use `webpack-dev-server` to serve the React application on `PORT 9000` (to change port, modify `webpack-dev-server` script in `package.json`).
-As an added note, the development server support real time updates.
+As an added note, the development server supports real time updates.

 #### For production
 `npm run build`